Letter from the Executive Director

 - 27% were looking for specific resources in the community,

-- We offered training at our annual conference, in our office, and in the community to more than 500 individuals.
-Our annual conference was attended by family members from 16 different school districts in the area and 72% of those that attended had never attended a conference before.
+- We offered training at our annual conference, in our office, and in the community to more over 600 family members, 80 youth and 200 community members.
+Our annual conference was attended by family members from 17 different school districts in the area and 65% of those that attended had never attended a conference before.

-- We also have provided many social opportunities to over 350 family members (i.e. Houston Livestock Show & Rodeo Little Rustlers participation, Astros games, family parties, etc.) which also allow families to network with one another and create their own circles of support for themselves and their children.
+- We also have provided many social opportunities to almost 300 family members (i.e. Houston Livestock Show & Rodeo Little Rustlers participation, Astros games, family parties, etc.) which also allow families to network with one another and create their own circles of support for themselves and their children.

 - Maintained the Texas Project FIRST website which got over 40,000 page views per month per Google Analytics - almost reached the 3 million hits per year mark.